shikijs/shiki/docs/packages/transformers.md

 ## Transformers

-Transformers add specific CSS classes to relevant tags but do not come with any styles, the users is responsible for writing the CSS rules for the classes themselves.
+Transformers add specific CSS classes to relevant tags but do not come with styles, you might want to provide your own CSS rules to style them properly.

 ### `transformerNotationDiff`